 the Financial Statements of the Group and the Bank have been certified by the Group Chief Financial Officer, the officer responsible for their preparation, as required by the Sections 150 (1) (b) and 152 (1) (b) of the Companies Act and also have been signed by three Directors and the Company Secretary of the Bank on February 25, 2022 as required by the Sections 150 (1) (c) and 152 (1) (c) of the Companies Act and other regulatory requirements; and

 the Bank’s External Auditors, Messrs Ernst & Young who were appointed in terms of the Section 158 of the Companies Act and in accordance with a resolution passed at the last Annual General Meeting held on March 30, 2021, were provided with every opportunity to undertake the inspections they considered appropriate.
 They carried out reviews and sample checks on the system of internal controls as they considered appropriate and necessary for expressing their opinion on the Financial Statements and maintaining accounting records.
-They have examined the Financial Statements made available to them by the Board of Directors of the Bank together with all the financial records, related data and Minutes of shareholders’ and Directors’ Meetings and expressed their opinion in the “Independent Auditors’ Report” which appears as reported by them on pages 182 to 184.
+They have examined the Financial Statements made available to them by the Board of Directors of the Bank together with all the financial records, related data and Minutes of shareholders’ and Directors’ Meetings and expressed their opinion in the “Independent Auditors’ Report” which appears as reported by them in the section on Independent Auditors’ Report .

 - Sri Lanka Accounting Standards;